ElijahCuff/Fonted/README.md

 # Fonted
-Fonted is an ongoing project focused on character replacement for ASCII characters to provide the illusion of a font format using native ASCII character replacements.
+Fonted is an ongoing project focused on character replacement for alphabetical, numerical and symbolic characters to provide the illusion of a font format using native ASCII character replacements.

 The following characters are the base replacements for providing the fake styling.